Affine chord Sobolev inequalities and radial mean bodies for functions: Reverse inclusion for radial mean bodies

 In the previous section, we recalled the monotonicity relations \eqref{inclusion1} and \eqref{inclusion2} for radial mean bodies and extended them to their functional analogues.
 In this section, we turn to the reverse inclusion, which is considerably more delicate.
+We begin by stating the following theorem established by Gardner and Zhang \cite{GZ}.